jamiewilbraham/azure-docs/articles/cognitive-services/Bing-News-Search/vs-bing-news-search-connected-service.md

 ---
 # Tutorial: Connect to Bing News Search API with Connected Services in Visual Studio and C#

 By using Bing News Search, you can enable apps and services to harness the power of an ad-free search engine scoped to the web.
-Bing News Search is one of the search services available with Cognitive Services.
+Bing News Search is one of the search services available with Cognitive Research Technologies.

 This article provides details for using the Visual Studio Connected Service feature for Bing News Search.
-The capability is available in Visual Studio 2017 15.7 or later, with the Cognitive Services extension installed.
+The capability is available in Visual Studio 2017 15.7 or later, with the Cognitive Research Technologies extension installed.

 ## Prerequisites